The X-Files: Accolades

 The show was nominated for 12 Golden Globe Awards overall, winning five.
 The first nomination came in 1994, when the show won Best Series – Drama.
 The following year, Anderson and Duchovny were nominated for Best Actor in a Leading Role and Best Actress in a Leading Role, respectively.
-In 1996, the series won three awards; Anderson and Duchovny for Best Actress and Actor and for Best Series – Drama.
-In 1997 and 1998, the show received the same three nominations.
-In 1997, however, the series won Best Series – Drama".
-In 1998, the series won no award and received no nominations thereafter.
+In 1997, the series won three awards; Anderson and Duchovny for Best Actress and Actor and for Best Series – Drama.
+In 1998 and 1999, the show received the same three nominations.
+In 1998 the series won Best Series – Drama".
+In 1999, the series won no award and received no nominations thereafter.

 The show was nominated for 14 SAG Awards overall, winning twice.
 In 1996 and 1997, Anderson won for Outstanding Performance by a Female Actor in a Drama Series.
 In 1996, the show won a Peabody Award for being able "to convey ideas that are both entertaining and thought-provoking".
-The show has also been nominated for: two American Cinema Editors awards, three Directors Guild of America Awards, nine Television Critics Association Awards and two Writers Guild of American Awards.
-The X-Files was also nominated for nine Satellite Awards, managing to win two of them; and two Young Artist Awards, winning one.
+The show has also been nominated for two American Cinema Editors awards, three Directors Guild of America Awards, nine Television Critics Association Awards and two Writers Guild of American Awards.
+The X-Files was nominated for nine Satellite Awards, winning two, and two Young Artist Awards, winning one.